 - Section 504 Institute two-day fee: $495 (reduced from $545)

 Dr. Perry Zirkel, Lehigh University professor emeritus of education and law, will offer a special session on Friday, June 26 to address the latest legal implications of the pandemic for students with disabilities: COVID-19 Issues under the IDEA and Section 504.

 The symposium begins on Sunday evening with a Keynote Address and Q & A provided by Laurie VanderPloeg, Director, Office of Special Education Programs (OSEP), U.S. Department of Education.

-The 2018 symposium will again include a separable two-day (June 28-29) Section 504 Coordinators Institute, designed to provide both a conceptual framework and “nuts and bolts” implementation guidance for school personnel designated to implement this emerging non-discrimination mandate.
+The symposium will again overlap with a separable two-day (June 25-26) Section 504 Coordinators Institute, designed to provide both a conceptual framework and “nuts and bolts” implementation guidance for school personnel designated to implement this emerging non-discrimination statute.

 Twenty-two accomplished special education attorneys will present the Legally Experienced track with eight new “hot topics” in three- hour sessions.
 A Legally Basic track will concurrently offer foundation topics under the IDEA and Section 504.

 Attend the full week or per day, depending upon registrant interest.
 Earn three Lehigh University graduate credits, Act 48 credits for PA educators, or enroll for non-credit professional development.